Tinram/Noter/README.md

 Change the users and passwords in the editing log-in gateway (*classes/login.class.php*).
 The default usernames (`USER1` and `USER2`) are *martin* and *alison*, and both passwords are *P@55w0rd*.
 More users can be easily added (at the top of the file and in `validateForm()`).

-Passwords are stored as SHA-256 hashes. `$USER1_PASS` etc can be replaced with a hash generated from a web service or by running the following in a terminal and copying the output hash:
+Passwords are stored as SHA-256 hashes. `$USER1_PASS` etc can be replaced with a hash generated from a website service or by running the following in a terminal and copying the output hash:

 *PHP*